 Beat the Heat with an Energy-Efficient Home

-Saving energy and keeping your home comfortable go hand-in-hand.
+Saving energy and keeping your home comfortable can go hand-in-hand.
 Fortunately, there are many ways to maximize your home’s efficiency in the summer.
-Keep your home comfortable and save money, too, with these energy-efficient tips.
+Here's how to make your home energy efficient, comfortable, and save money, too.

 Maintain Air Conditioners